nimeshneema/William-Apple-Developer-Platform/Notes/Queries.markdown

 (I will be able to answer this question more formally and in a better way once we have discussed class types in Swift.
 There are 4 types objects can be created in Swift.
 Class, Struct, Enum and Actors)

 ---

+-   Can a function in Swift return multiple values?

+    A function normally can return only one value.
+But there are ways using which a function can be made to return multiple values (while still working under the protocol/rule of returning a single value).

+    1. Using `inout` parameters, we can modify the parameters passed to a function and in-effect make the function emulate returning multiple values.

+    2. Using a special kind of custom/user-defined data type called Tuple.

+        In Swift, a Tuple is a finite ordered list of elements.

+        Now, programmer can make a custom data type with a list of one or more types and make variables conforming to that type.

+        A function can me made to return a tuple and thereby we can make it return multiple values.

+    3. Closure: Multiple return values can be emulated.
+(I'm not very sure if I am technically correct here, but we will revisit this point after a while and see how technically accurate we are.)

+---

+-   Can we `typedef` (name a type) for a tuple in Swift?